notaryproject/notaryproject.dev/content/en/docs/concepts/signature-specification.md

 1. The certificates in the certificate chain MUST be valid at signing time.
 Notary MUST NOT enforce validity period nesting, i.e the validity period for a given certificate may not fall entirely within the validity period of that certificate's issuer certificate.
 1. In the absence of an Authentic Timestamp, each and every certificate in the certificate chain i.e. signing certificate, intermediate certificates, and the root certificate must be valid i.e. not expired at the time of signature verification.

-## FAQ

-**Q: How will Notary v2 support multiple signature envelope formats?**

-**A:** The `mediaType` of artifact manifest's blob identifies the signature envelope type.
-The client implementation can use the aforementioned `mediaType` to parse the signature envelope.

-**Q: How will Notary v2 support multiple payload formats?**

-**A:** The Signature envelope MUST have a versioning mechanism to support multiple payload formats.
-For [JWS JSON serialization]({{< ref "/docs/concepts/signature-envelope-jws" >}}) signature envelope, versioning is achieved by the `cty` field in ProtectedHeaders.

 ## Appendix